zdavatz/Scan2Post/README.md

 }}
 ```
 # Use Case
-The Users Browser with the Web-Application is open.
-The User scans a card.
-Scan2Post sends all the information from the card as a HTTP-Post request to the defined URL.
-The data is then processed by the API/Server and shown in the Browser.
+The User's Browser with the Web-Application is open.
+The User inserts a card into the card reader.
+Scan2Post sends all the information from the card as a HTTP-Post request to the defined URL in a JSON File.
+The data is then processed by the API/Server and the Web-App can refresh with the Data that was sent via the HTTP-Post-Request.

 # License
 GPLv3.0 See [License](https://github.com/zdavatz/Scan2Post/blob/master/LICENSE).